 Accommodation is probably the most expensive cost you will have while visiting Munich.
 Prices are especially high in summer and during the Oktoberfest.
 Finally, if you want to save money, the cheapest time to visit Munich is January, February and March.

 Munich is a lovely city and it is sure that you will find great activities to do while visiting in during any time of the year.
 However, some seasons might be better than the others, especially when it comes to weather and prices.

-In terms of weather, Munich has a relatively mild climate almost all year round.
+In terms of weather, most of Bavaria has a relatively mild climate almost all year round.
 The only exception is the winter, when it does get rather cold in the months of December, January and February.
 While occasional heat waves do happen in July or August, the heat is less strong than in countries like Spain or Italy.

 For those coming to the Oktoberfest, happening in late September to early October, prepare your trip in advance.
-Finding tickets and accommodations will not be an easy task if you don’t plan your visit to Munich for this event.
+Finding tickets and accommodations will not be an easy task if you don’t plan your trip in advance.

-If you don’t mind the cold, December is a great time to visit Munich and its quaint Christmas markets.
+If you don’t mind the cold, December is a great time to visit the city and its quaint Christmas markets.

 Other Resources for Traveling in Germany and Europe

-Have you already visited Munich or planning to do it in the near future?
+Have you already visited Germany or planning to do it in the near future?
 Leave your thoughts and questions in the comment box below.